Second Degree Criminal Sexual Conduct

 WHAT IF I WAS INTOXICATED AND DIDN’T MEAN TO TOUCH HER IN A SEXUAL MANNER?

-Since second-degree criminal sexual conduct requires only general intent, voluntary intoxication is not a defense to charge of second-degree criminal sexual conduct.
+Since second-degree criminal sexual conduct requires only general intent, voluntary intoxication is not a defense to the charge of second-degree criminal sexual conduct.

 BLANK LAW, PC EXAMPLES: